solegarciacoach/project-1-buenavida/README.md

 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
 - Accesibility
-  - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools device toolbar.
+  - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools device toolbar. {ADD SCREENSHOT}

 ### Unfixed Bugs